-When citing a book in MLA style, follow one of the basic formats below.
+When citing a book in MLA style, your citation should follow one of the basic formats below.

 Author Last Name, First Name.
 Title of Book.
 Publisher, Year.